replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/03-collecting-configuration/assignment.md

 Each field can have help text, and you can add a description to each group of configuration items to provide context across fields.
-This can be especially helpful whether are dependencies across fields to explain how they interact.
+This can be especially helpful to explain how fields interact when you have dependencies between them.

 ![Description of the "Application Access" configuration group](../assets/application-access-description.png)